 Subnet Mask The address mask that controls subnetting on your TCP/IP network.
-Default Gateway The IP address of the device-usually a router-that handles connections to other subnets and/or other TCP/IP networks.
+The IP address of the device-usually a router-that handles connections to other Default Gateway subnets and/or other TCP/IP networks.
 VLAN Name The VLAN name.
-The switch includes pre-configured VLAN named "default."
+The switch includes a pre-configured VLAN named "default."
 Name A user-assigned name for the switch.
 Location A user-assigned description for the physical location of the switch.
 Contact Name of the person to contact should there be any problems or questions with the system.
 You may also want to include a phone number or extension.
+State This allows you to enable or disable the IP interface.